aai-institute/nnbench/docs/index.md

 #

-Welcome to mlbench, a framework for reproducibly benchmarking machine learning models.
+Welcome to nnbench, a framework for reproducibly benchmarking machine learning models.
 The main goals of this project are portable and customizable benchmarking for ML models, and easy integration into existing ML pipelines.

 Highlights: